-Note: This course is not intended for science majors and does not substitute for BIO E105 as a prerequisite for advanced science courses.
+NOTE: This course is not intended for science majors and does not substitute for BIO\ E105 as a prerequisite for advanced science courses.
 3 hours lecture and 3 hours laboratory.

-BIO E121 General Biology I
+BIO\ E121 General Biology I 4 CH

 An introduction to the principles and processes operating in living organisms.
 The course is designed to serve as the basis for further study in biology: it explores the chemical basis of life, including molecular biology, respiration and photosynthesis; the structure and function of cells; the genetic basis of inheritance; and the evolution of life.
 Similarities and differences among organisms are also discussed.
+3 hours lecture and 3 hours laboratory.

-BIO E122 General Biology II
+BIO\ E122 General Biology II 4 CH

-Prerequisite: BIO E121.
+Prerequisite: BIO\ E121.